fetchrobotics/rosgo/README.md

 ## Prerequisites

-To use this library you should have installed ROS: [Install](wiki.ros.org/melodic/Installation/Ubuntu).
+To use this library you should have installed ROS: [Install](wiki.ros.org/noetic/Installation/Ubuntu).
-To run the tests please install all sensor msgs: `sudo apt install ros-melodic-desktop-full` for Ubuntu
+To run the tests please install all sensor msgs: `sudo apt install ros-noetic-desktop-full` for Ubuntu

 ## Status